About the industry

 Resources

-MedTech Europe Priorities for the Polish Presidency of the Council of the European Union
+MedTech Europe recommendations for the Danish Presidency of the Council of the European Union

 See Also